Skip to Content

 Cash Purchase Anyone with enough cash No requirements.
 Ideal for auction properties and fast closings.
 Credit doesn’t matter.
 Auctions may skip inspections, risking hidden issues.
 You cover all repairs and liens.

-A foreclosed home could come with legal complications that aren't always obvious at first glance.
-Remember: You are accepting the home in its present state, which may include unresolved legal issues.
+A foreclosed home could come with complications that aren't always obvious at first glance.
+Remember, you accept the home in its present state.
 That’s why it’s crucial to carefully vet the entire property by performing a home inspection, involving an attorney and/or title company, checking the title, and getting title insurance.

 Importance of a Property Inspection